itserik0/jumpstart-workshop/content/javascript/_index.md

 <script src="script.js"></script>
 ```

 Like CSS the most desireable way to include javascript is through an external file.
-There are a numbers of reasons for this but the primary reasons are:
+There are a number of reasons for this but the primary reasons are:
 - Same file can be resused across multiple pages.
 - Reduces the amount of code on a single page.
 - Allows the browser to cache the file if which will speed up future page loads.